Blog Home / Study Guides & Resources / How to Pass ACCA Strategic Business Reporting (SBR)

 The ACCA Strategic Business Reporting examiners want to award you the pass and will always look for ways to award you marks, but you have to help them out.
 You do that by creating a clear, structured script that is easy to read and easy follow.
 That’s also the key to gaining professional marks on offer.
 Use headings and subheads and clearly differentiate each point.
 If you know your handwriting is messy, leave a line between each line, and certainly leave a line between each paragraph or point.
 Clearly lay out calculations and label line items.

 It’s also worth noting that you should keep complex calculations separate from written answers rather than embedding them.
 Instead, present complex calculations in a separate sheet or an appendix – so your narrative is easy to read.
+The ACCA recommends you actually do calculations as you write about them, one by one, to explain each element of the calculation well because you’ve just calculated it.

 It’s important to remember, the ACCA say,